vjcitn/YESCDS/README.md

 # YESCDS
-Cancer Data Science resources for DFCI YES for CURE
+Cancer Data Science resources for DFCI YES for CURE -- intended for use by secondary and undergraduate students

 ![coggle map](man/figures/YESCDS_map.png)